maxalbright/Albright-sEats/README.md

 Make sure that when you open the project you have a Tomcat v9.0 server to use and that it is bound.
 To bind the server, right-click the project name, click properties, click Libraries, click Server runtime, and if Tomcat isn't bound, doubleclick it and bind it.

-There may be a weird bug in Eclipse where it says there is an error in index.jsp, but if you run it, it works anyway.

 Run the code by running index.jsp in eclipse.